 My Take?
 Streaming Won’t Consolidate

-The biggest input for streaming video, though, isn’t user data—which allegedly is Netflix’s driver of their winner-take-all flywheel—but the quality of content.
+The biggest input for streaming video, though, isn’t user data—allegedly Netflix’s driver of their winner-take-all flywheel—but the quality of content.
 And since the difference between 30 million subscribers and 60 million in data terms doesn’t produce that much better content, network effects in streaming video likely won’t appear.
 So it won’t be a winner-take-all market.

 At least that’s my theory!